Illarion-eV/Illarion-Dev/README.md

 ## 3. Running the server

-To start the game server run `start` on Linux or `start.bat` on Windows.
-Press <kbd>ctrl</kbd>+<kbd>c</kbd> to stop it.
+* To start the game server, open a console and run `start` on Linux or `start.bat` on Windows.
+* Press <kbd>ctrl</kbd>+<kbd>c</kbd> in that console to stop the server.
-To additionally run the webserver, run `start-with-webserver` instead.
+* To additionally run the webserver, run `start-with-webserver` instead.
-You can reload maps while the server is running by executing `reload-maps`.
+* You can reload maps _while the server is running_ by executing `reload-maps`.

 ## 4. Connecting to the game

 Fire up the [Illarion loader](http://illarion.org/illarion/us_java_download.php) as usual.

-You want to use the development client, so you need to adjust the update channel under "Options" accordingly.
+You want to use the development client, so in your Illarion loader you need to adjust the update channel under "Options" accordingly.

 After launching the client, select the **local** server.
 Now you can login with the default character: